LegoToR/LegoToR.github.io/faq.md

 # The Future Of LegoToR
 ## Does rendering make use of GPU hardware?
 Pixar has been using and developing various special purpose GPU renderers internally and there is an experimental RenderMan XPU project to combine CPU+GPU computations for faster rendering when powerful GPU processors are available – though it can always fully render with the CPU only if necessary.
-So far there is no external release date by Pixar yet.
+So far there is no external release date announced by Pixar yet.
 Once it is available LegoToR plans to support is as well.